 The cheapest and easiest ways to use travel money cards, debit and credit cards in the UAE

-With so much to see and enjoy in the United Arab Emirates, this ultra-modern oasis is full of opportunities to spend your money.
-From the F1, Dubai Gold Cup and the Ferrari Island, you won’t have a problem using your Mastercard or Visa credit cards, and ATMs are easy to find around the seven Emerites.
-We’ll help you save money on fees and get the most from your currency exchange.
+With so much to see and enjoy in the United Arab Emirates (UAE), from the F1, Dubai Gold Cup and Ferrari Island, you won’t have a problem using your Mastercard or Visa credit cards in the UAE.
+Pack a travel credit card to help you buy, knowing that you won’t have foreign transaction fees to worry about.

 The travel money products on this page work best when they’re used together.
 Depending on the card, take advantage of interest-free days, complimentary insurance and an emergency line of credit with a credit card.